J-sephB-lt-n/vibe-coding-toolkit/local_temp/software_requirements_spec.md

 - Integer: Infectiousness (probability of infection when 2 individuals touch - a value between 0 and 1)

 Set each initial parameter with a reasonable default.
+Next to each control, add a hover tooltip explaining what the control means (in terms of epidemiology), and how it affects the simulation.
 Include a clear legend indicating to the user what the colours of the individuals in the simulation mean.
 </user-interface-requirements>